uayebforever/jc-handbook/source/M11/Special_Sea_Duties.rst

 order has been completed (executed) again report as in the following example.

-    *00W* *order* – “Three turns to port.”
+    *00W order* – “Three turns to port.”

     *Helmsman immediately repeats order* – “Three turns to port, Sir.”

-    *When turns completed, report* – “ Three turns to port on Sir."
+    *When turns completed, report* – "Three turns to port on Sir."

     Or,

-    *OOW* *order* – “Come to port and steer two seven zero.”
+    *OOW order* – “Come to port and steer two seven zero.”

     *Helmsman* - “Steer two seven zero, Sir.”

-    *When complete, and the ship is steady on the new heading report* - *“Ship's head steady two seven zero Sir.”*
+    *When complete, and the ship is steady on the new heading report* - “Ship's head steady two seven zero Sir.”

 Note; Numbers such as 270 are spoken as “two, seven, zero” **NOT** as “two hundred and seventy”.

 Prior to first trick of a voyage, Quartermaster for the voyage;